how to mix colors: everything you need to know

 1. Mix equal parts of the three primary colors.

 2. Mix one part of a primary color with two parts of its complimentary color.
-Actually, this is the same as mixing three primaries together.
+That also is actually mixing the three primaries together.

 simple, quick dark mixtures